 The first Chattanooga Challenge was to be a challenge race among the Tennessee fleets, but our participation from all over the Southeast has been amazing.
 It is now an open regatta and one of the 5 races on the GRITS (Great Racing in the South) Circuit.
-Don't miss the Next Chattanooga Challenge scheduled for May 2013.
+Don't miss the Next Chattanooga Challenge scheduled for May 3rd and 4th, 2014.

 The Catalina 22 fleet was formed at Privateer Yacht Club many years ago.
 It was reactivated a few years ago due to the efforts Kent Overbeck.
 The 2012 fleet captain is David Bergevin.
 Our fleet has grown exponentially over the last few years and we are now over 40 boats, the largest one design fleet in Privateer and the largest Catalina 22 fleet in the world!
 One of our current fleet members, Walt Jenison, was one of the original fleet members and the Club Champion when the fleet was first formed in the early 1970's.

-The fleet has decided to race as one fleet for 2013, so there will be no division between Gold and Silver for the year end results.
+The fleet has decided to race as one fleet for 2014, so there will be no division between Gold and Silver for the year end results.
 However, in order to encourage those that have boats equiped for cruising to participate in racing, a separate cruising fleet will be created.
 In order for there to be a race for cruising boats, at least 3 boats will have to participate.
 Otherwise, they will be scored along with the rest of the fleet.
 Additionally, if there is a cruising fleet start, they will only race 1 race per day so that the rest fo the fleet can start a second race prior to the finish of the cruising boats.
 If the RC must move the starting line, the crusing boats will be finished in place.
 The crusing fleet captain will be Eddie Graham, who will attempt to encourage cruising boats to race.